zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Driver: Ma’am, where would you like these suitcases ?

-Leona: The three wheeled suitcases should go next t o the bed, and the garment bag should be hung up in the closet.
+Leona: The three wheeled suitcases should go next to the bed, and the garment bag should be hung up in the closet.
 Where is my ex pandable bag?

 Driver: Do you mean this duffel bag?